magento/knowledge-base/src/troubleshooting/general/security-scan-tool-troubleshooting-guide.md

 ## Issue: Unable to Submit the site

-The Security Scan Tool (MST) requires that you prove ownership of your site before the domain can be added to the Security Scan Tool.
-This can be performed by adding a confirmation code to your site using an HTML comment or a Meta tag.
+The Security Scan tool requires that you prove ownership of your site before the domain can be added to the Security Scan Tool.
+This can be performed by adding a confirmation code to your site using an HTML comment or the `<meta>` tag.

 A common issue faced by merchants occurs when the Security Scan Tool is unable to confirm the merchant’s site ownership.